TandyRum1024/gms-bjortfx-filter/README.md

 * Contrast & Brightness adjustments
 * Horizontal blur / zoom blur-based glow effect, that can also be tinted to emulate the chromatic aberration effect.

-You could theoretically port this onto GameMaker 2 but since I don't have any GMS2 licenses at my disposal I can't test & gurantee you that it will be ported flawlessly.
+~~You could theoretically port this onto GameMaker 2 but since I don't have any GMS2 licenses at my disposal I can't test & gurantee you that it will be ported flawlessly.~~
+EDIT : Thanks to @dev-dwarf, the project has been FLAWLESSLY ported to GMS2!

 If you have any questions and problems regarding this project, feel free to contact me via my discord account : `zik#6629`...
 I'll try my best to help.